 Speak clearly and simply, using real words and complete sentences so she can see how it’s done.
 They learn by example.
 If we use baby talk, that’s what they will use.

-As you go about your day with your little helper, talk about everything you’re doing together: “Let’s head down this aisle to get the chicken that we’ll cook for dinner.”
+As you go about your day with your little helper, talk about everything you’re doing together: “Let’s go down this aisle and pick up the chicken that we’ll cook for dinner.”

-If she yells “Chicken!” at the dinner table, say “Yes, we’re eating yummy chicken for dinner.”
+If she yells “Pizza!” at the dinner table, say “Yes, we’re eating some tasty pizza for dinner.”
 Add adjectives to the conversation and soon she will too.

-Two-sided conversations are a good way to boost language development because they help tiny talkers practice their new skills, so pose questions to your toddler that call for more than a yes or no answer.
-Just don’t pressure your pipsqueak for a reply if she’s not ready to give one.
+Tiny talkers will practice their new skills if they have two-sided conversations, which is a good way to boost language development.
+So ask open-ended questions to your little whipper that need more than a yes or no answer.
+Just don’t pressure your kiddo for a reply if she’s not ready to give one.

 Stay focused when she’s speaking.
 If you get distracted, she will too.